-Owen reminded the committee that the program concluded on June 30.
-However, the program is included in the Governor's proposed biennial budget, so it may be renewed.
-The Bureau learned that its database did not stop sending eligibility notices to apprentices.
-Therefore, the Bureau encourages all apprentices and sponsors who receive notices to keep them; if the program is renewed, apprentices that became eligible in the interim may be grandfathered.
+Owen reminded the committee that the program expired on June 30, 2017.
+However, it is included in the Governor's proposed budget for the next biennium, so it may be renewed for two years.
+The Bureau database has continued to send eligibility notices, so the Bureau encourages apprentices and sponsors that receive a notice to hold on to it.
+If the program is renewed, parties that became eligible in the interim period may be grandfathered in.